 mmWave 5G success sets the stage for big benefits

-The report, written by TMG, details the benefits it helps realise over a 15-year period, from 2020 to 2034.
+The first report, written by TMG, details the benefits it helps realise over a 15-year period, from 2020 to 2034.
 By the end of this period, $565 billion in global GDP and $152 billion in tax revenue will come from mmWave 5G services.
-That equals 25 per cent of the overall value created by 5G, an amount that countries which choose to ignore this opportunity risk missing out on.
+That equals 25 per cent of the value created by 5G, an amount that countries which choose to ignore this opportunity risk missing out on.
 The report also breaks down the impact on a regional level.

 None of these use cases will reach their full potential without access to mmWaves.